Last updated: June 2026

 Because the seller note is on full standby, the buyer's annual debt service only includes the SBA loan payment.
 No seller note payments hit the income statement during the 10-year term.

-A 2.05x DSCR on SBA debt service alone gives the buyer meaningful cushion.
+A 1.83x DSCR on SBA debt service alone gives the buyer meaningful cushion above the 1.5x Regalis floor.
 If the seller note required even interest-only payments, that coverage ratio would compress.

 Based on Regalis Capital's analysis of recent acquisitions, a full standby seller note can improve a buyer's effective DSCR by 0.2x to 0.4x compared to a partial standby or amortizing seller note on the same deal.